thinkshout/thinkshout/_expertise/digital-strategy.md

 **Our designers can help with your [Campaign Assets and Design](#design)**

+We can help you reach your aggressive goals -- [drop us a line and let's start a conversation!](https://thinkshout.com/contact/)

 <a name="webaudit"></a>

 #### Website Audit and Metrics Evaluation

 Successful strategies depend on more than just gut instinct.
 ThinkShout’s practice begins by looking at the data.
-Google analytics shows us what users are actually doing and what content they’re engaging with, as well as what they’re not  interested in.
+Google Analytics shows us what users are actually doing and what content they’re engaging with, as well as what they’re not  interested in.
 Then we ask how these findings align with your goals.
 We work to bridge the gap between user needs and getting them to take valuable actions you want them to take to support your mission.

 This initial work is foundational to the metrics and evaluation work done over the course of our projects – both to define what success looks like and to provide clear guidance on how to make and test incremental improvements over time.